Jake Ruby

-Jake Ruby (born June 4, 2000) is a Canadian professional soccer player who plays as a full-back for the HFX Wanderers of the Canadian Premier League.
+Jake Ruby (born June 4, 2000) is a Canadian professional soccer player who plays as a full-back.

 Early life

 Ruby began playing youth soccer at age seven with Lynn Valley SA.
 Afterwards, he played for Mountain United FC, before joining the Vancouver Whitecaps Academy in 2016.
 In 2018, he participated in the first team's 2018 pre-season, as well as other first team training sessions.
 He departed the Whitecaps Academy in 2018, heading to Germany, where he had a month-long trial with 1.
 FC Nürnberg.
 He then began playing at the senior amateur level with NVFC Norvan in the Vancouver Metro Soccer League.

 University career

 In 2019, he began attending Trinity Western University, where he played for the men's soccer team.
 He scored his first goal on October 11, 2019 against the UFV Cascades.
 In his rookie season, he was named the TWU's Male Rookie of the Year, across all sports.
 He was also named a Canada West Second Team All-Star, as well as being named to the Canada West All-Rookie Team and the U SPORTS All-Rookie Team.